SDGforskning/sdg-strings/SDG07_query_action_WoS.md

   OR (("energy" OR "green") NEAR/2 "certificat*")
   OR "barrier$" OR "obstacle$"
-  OR "policy" OR "policies" OR "legislation" OR "kyoto protocol" OR "strateg*" OR "energy management" OR "energy planning" OR "subsidi*" OR "economic feasibility" OR "cost-effectiveness" OR "cost-advantage$" OR "investing" OR "invest" OR "green bond$" OR "climate bond$" OR "feed-in tariff$" OR "market$"
+  OR "policy" OR "policies" OR "legislation" OR "kyoto protocol" OR "strateg*" OR "energy management" OR "energy planning" OR "subsidi*" OR "economic feasibility" OR "economic viability" OR "cost-effectiveness" OR "cost-advantage$" OR "investing" OR "invest" OR "green bond$" OR "climate bond$" OR "feed-in tariff$" OR "market$"
   OR "upscale" OR "scale-up" OR "commercial development" OR "develop* commercially" OR "commerciali?ation"